loh-tar/filu/readme.txt

   cmake -D DBUSER=anyUserName -D DBNAME=anyDBName .. // Still two dots!
   make init-filu

-Note: There are only the two commands 'createuser' and 'createdb' invoked with
+There are only the two commands 'createuser' and 'createdb' invoked with some options.
-      some options.
 So you can these also run direct.

+  createuser -e -D -R -S -U postgres anyUserName createdb -e -T template1 -U postgres -O anyUserName anyDBName "Info Text"

 For more tunings see doc/config-file.txt.